+Bethany Holmstrom is a writer and educator.
 Her short fiction has appeared in Appalachian Review and elsewhere.
-She has an M.F.A. in Creative Writing from City College, CUNY, and is a Tin House alum.
-She received a Ph.D. in Theatre from CUNY Graduate Center.
-Her dissertation explored representations of race, gender, and citizenship in U.S. Civil War memories on the postbellum stage.
-More recently her research interests also focus on speculative fiction and media.
+She received an M.F.A. in Creative Writing from City College, CUNY, and a Ph.D. in Theatre from CUNY Graduate Center.
+Her academic research touches upon U.S. Civil War memories on the postbellum stage, and speculative fiction and media.

-She works as an Associate Professor of English at LaGuardia Community College, City University of New York, where she teaches composition, creative writing, literature, and liberal arts courses.
+Originally from rural Appalachia, she currently lives in New York.
+She is an Associate Professor of English at LaGuardia Community College, City University of New York, where she teaches composition, creative writing, literature, and liberal arts courses.

 Short fiction